 Find out where you can have your NHS Health Check in Hampshire.

 Check your own health by taking the How are You? quiz.

 Good food is essential to good health, whatever age you are.
 Eating a balanced diet will not only keep you healthy but also reduce your risk of heart disease, stroke and some cancers.

 There are lots of cheap and tasty ways you and your family can eat well every day.
-Get tips on cutting out sugar, salt and how to eat well, for less here.
+The One You website has tips on cutting out sugar, salt and how to eat well, for less.
 You can also find out more about healthy eating on the NHS website and visit change4life to get ideas aimed at helping you to lead a healthier life.

 Losing weight is not a natural part of getting older and undernutrition can lead to illness.
 Age UK have produced a Healthy eating guide which can be printed off.